-The overall capital management objective is to manage capital prudently and to maintain a strong capital position to drive sustainable business growth and seek strategic opportunities to enhance shareholders' value, and be in line with its risk appetite.
+The overall capital management objective is to manage capital prudently and to maintain a strong capital position to drive sustainable business growth and seek strategic opportunities to enhance shareholders' value, and to be in line with its risk appetite.
 Capital adequacy is the extent to which capital resources on RHB Investment Bank Group's balance sheet are sufficient to cover the business capital requirements now and in the foreseeable future.
 It also indicates the ability of RHB Investment Bank Group to provide financing across the business cycles and in meeting any contingency without compromising the interest of the depositors and investors.
 RHB Investment Bank Group aims to maintain a strong capital position to drive sustainable business growth through an optimal capital structure while meeting regulatory requirements.

-With a comprehensive capital management, RHB Investment Bank Group aims to have a sound capital management practice that is aligned to BNM's ICAAP requirements.
-The capital management activities involve capital strategy, capital planning and capital allocation/structuring/optimisation.
+With comprehensive capital management, the RHB Investment Bank Group strives for a sound capital management that is aligned to BNM's ICAAP requirements.
+Key activities of our capital management involves the following: